Understanding the Costs of Non-Surgical Hair Replacement: What You Need to Know

 This affordable, effective treatment is suitable for both men and women and can be used as an adjunct to hair transplants or as a standalone option for early-stage hair loss.

-2. Finasteride: Targeted Hair Loss Prevention for Men
+2. Oral Medication: Targeted Hair Loss Prevention for Men

 - Cost: